cmkerner20/sailing_app/Readme.md

 1. DataCleaning
     1. Best way to standardize each file.
         * Standardize Longitude and Latitude (Unsure if subtract mean and standard deviation is the best way).
-        * Sog - speeed - you w
+        * Sog - speed (unsure what the best way to standardize)
+        * Cog any chance we can get angle from wind?
+        * Other features should be removed.